-In the fight against HIV and AIDS, SOS Children's Villages works together with children and young people, local communities, other NGOs and governments.
-AIDS is a preventable disease and the key to stopping and reversing the spread of HIV/AIDS is education.
+In the fight against HIV/AIDS, SOS Children's Villages works together with children and young people, local communities, other NGOs, and governments.
+AIDS is a preventable disease, and education is the key to stopping the spread of HIV/AIDS.

 Over 14.9 million children worldwide have lost one or both parents to AIDS.
-The disease has caused much suffering all over the world with over 38.7 million people infected and living with HIV/AIDS.
-Africa remains by far the most heavily affected continent.
-Almost 90% of all people with HIV live in Africa and more than 90% of all AIDS deaths take place in Africa, even though less than 15% of the world's population live there.
-Halting and beginning to reverse the spread of HIV/AIDS is one of the UN's Millennium Development Goals.
+The disease has caused much suffering all over the world, with over 38.7 million people infected and living with HIV/AIDS.
+The people of Africa remain by far the most heavily affected.
+Almost 90% of all people with HIV live in Africa and more than 90% of all AIDS deaths take place in Africa, even though less than 15% of the world's population lives there.
+Halting and continuing to reverse the spread of HIV/AIDS is one of the UN's Millennium Development Goals.

 SOS Children’s Villages Joins the Fight in the 1990’s

-As a global organization which campaigns for the protection and support of children who do not have adequate parental care, SOS Children’s Villages started to focus attention on dealing with HIV/AIDS in the 1990s as part of its mandate in response to this situation.
+As a global organization which protects and supports children who do not have adequate parental care, SOS Children’s Villages started to focus attention on dealing with HIV/AIDS in the 1990s as part of its mandate.

-Every day, SOS is building awareness in communities in order to prevent new infections, but also to address the toll this deadly disease has taken on children and families.
+Every day, SOS is building awareness in communities in order to prevent new infections and also to address the toll this deadly disease has taken on children and families.
 SOS has adopted a six-objective framework for action against HIV/AIDS.

 These objectives are: